arnaudstiegler/learning_resources/reviews/deep_learning_review.md

 The main point of this markdown (and the reason for the format) is to provide "oral" explanations for different aspects of deep learning.
 Most of the time, a schema is worth a 10-minute explanation,  but you can't draw schema on the phone.
 So you have to get used to explaining things with words rather than formulas and schemas.

-TODO: optimizers

 TODO: Overflow, underflow, and activations

-TODO: RNNs (talk about the gates, and the different activations depending on the role)

 # Convolutional Layers